-United Christian Church of Detroit celebrates over 80 years of loving God and serving the world community.
+United Christian Church of Detroit celebrates 85 years of loving God and serving the world community.

 On Sunday, October 4, 1936, our founding minister, Dr. Robert L. Jordan, Sr. gathered with Mrs. Mary Curis, Miss Minnie Lee Moore, J.S.
 Johnson, Ulysses Moore, Mrs. Johneva Saunders, Mrs. Lelia and Owen Burbridge to explore the possibilities of establishing a Black Christian Church (Disciples of Christ) in Detroit.